 complete application is submitted, not the date the original incomplete application was submitted.
 This may have implications for the baseline setting year under section 27(1)(c) of the Rule.

-The Clean Energy Regulator aims to provide adequate notice to applicants who submit an incomplete application to allow them to resubmit a complete application before an applicable deadline – but cannot guarantee this will be the case, especially for applications submitted within two business days of the deadline.
+The Clean Energy Regulator aims to provide adequate notice to applicants who submit an incomplete application to allow them to resubmit a complete application before an applicable deadline – but cannot guarantee this will be the case, especially for applications submitted close to the deadline.
 Responsible emitters are encouraged to contact the Clean Energy Regulator if they need assistance well before the applicable application deadline.

 The application deadlines apply for all calculated baseline applications, regardless of which criteria the application is made under.